llikethat/ComfyUI-SAM3DBody2abc/README.md

 | `up_axis` | Y | Which axis points up (Y, Z, -Y, -Z) |
 | `fps` | 24.0 | Animation framerate |

+## ⚠️ Known Limitations

+### Mesh Flattening on Extreme Rotations
+When the character spins or flips significantly, the mesh may lose volume and flatten.
+This is a fundamental limitation of SAM3DBody's single-view 3D reconstruction - it cannot maintain consistent depth when the viewing angle changes dramatically.

+**Workarounds:**
+- Use footage with minimal rotation
+- Export skeleton-only for retargeting to a proper 3D character
+- Use multiple camera angles (requires multi-view reconstruction)

+### FBX File Size / Load Time
+FBX shape keys store per-frame vertex data, which can result in large files and slow loading in Maya/other DCCs.
+Maya may also show hidden per-frame geometry from blend shape targets.

+**Workarounds:**
+- **Use Alembic (.abc) format** - cleaner vertex animation, no hidden geometry
+- Set `include_mesh=false` to export skeleton-only (fast, small)
+- Use `skip_frames` > 1 in Video Batch Processor to reduce frame count

+## 📦 Output Formats

+### FBX (Default)
+- Uses blend shapes (shape keys) for mesh animation
+- Contains: mesh, joint locators, camera
+- Note: Maya may show hidden per-frame geometry from blend shape targets

+### Alembic (.abc)
+- Uses vertex cache for mesh animation
+- Cleaner playback in Maya
+- Also exports `_skeleton.fbx` with joints and camera

 ## 📷 Camera Export

 SAM3DBody estimates the camera focal length for each frame.
 The export includes: